 1.4.3.1 Failure to Take the Scheduled Maximum and Minimum Energy Amounts and Associated Penalty

-BPA shall apply additional charges and penalties when «Customer Name» takes more than the maximum hourly energy in accordance with section 1.4.2 above or takes less than the minimum hourly energy in accordance with section 1.4.3 above.
-BPA shall calculate such charges and penalties pursuant to the PRDM and the applicable Power Rate Schedules and GRSPs.
+BPA shall apply additional charges when «Customer Name» takes more than the maximum hourly energy in accordance with section 1.4.2 above or takes less than the minimum hourly energy in accordance with section 1.4.3 above.
+BPA shall calculate such charges pursuant to the PRDM and the applicable Power Rate Schedules and GRSPs.

 1.4.4 Monthly Ramp Rates